deckhouse/virtualization/docs/USER_GUIDE.md

 To configure the migration policy, use the [`.spec.liveMigrationPolicy`](/modules/virtualization/cr.html#virtualmachine-v1alpha2-spec-livemigrationpolicy) parameter in the virtual machine configuration.
 The following options are available:

 - `AlwaysSafe`: Migration is always performed without slowing down the CPU (AutoConverge is not used).
 Suitable for cases where maximum virtual machine performance is important, but it requires high network bandwidth.
 - `PreferSafe` (used as the default policy): Migration is performed without slowing down the CPU (AutoConverge is not used).
-However, you can start migration with CPU slowdown using the VirtualMachineOperation resource with parameters `type=Evict` and `force=true`.
+However, you can start migration with CPU slowdown using the [VirtualMachineOperation](/modules/virtualization/cr.html#virtualmachineoperation) resource with parameters `type=Migrate` and `force=true`.
 - `AlwaysForced`: Migration always uses AutoConverge, meaning the CPU is slowed down when necessary.
 This guarantees migration completion even with poor network, but may reduce virtual machine performance.
 - `PreferForced`: Migration uses AutoConverge, meaning the CPU is slowed down when necessary.
-However, you can start migration without slowing down the CPU using the VirtualMachineOperation resource with parameters `type=Evict` and `force=false`.
+However, you can start migration without slowing down the CPU using the [VirtualMachineOperation](/modules/virtualization/cr.html#virtualmachineoperation) resource with parameters `type=Migrate` and `force=false`.

 #### Migration with insufficient network bandwidth